Lima Peru: Our 2023 detailed guide from how to get there, where to stay, what to do and much much more!

 If you want to bring something special to your loved ones from your visit to Peru, make sure you stop by at these wonderful places in Lima that are loved by the locals.

-Located in the heart of the colourful and arty Barranco neighbourhood, Dédalo Arte is a space that promotes works of contemporary artesanal work from Peru and other parts of Latin America.
+Located in the heart of the colourful and artsy Barranco neighbourhood, Dédalo Arte is a space that promotes works of contemporary artesanal work from Peru and other parts of Latin America.
 It is also an ideal place to buy special and unique presents from the local artisanal producers.
 Once in a week, the gallery organizes a live jazz concerts in their lovely courtyard.

 Address: Paseo Sáenz Peña 295 Barranco